Skip to main content

 sessions/session_N/journal.mdChronological summary, decisions, tick log

-sessions/session_N/snapshots/snapshot_K.mdFull tick: prompt, response, tool calls, risk state
+sessions/session_N/snapshots/snapshot_K.mdFull tick: prompt, response, tool calls

-learnings.mdLessons the agent chose to keep across sessions
+learnings.mdLessons the agent chose to keep

-dry_runs/experiment_N.mdDry-run / run-once results
+dry_runs/experiment_N.mdDry-run results

 Injecting Information